5 Trails to Try This Winter

 LENGTH: 5.5 KM (Aprx 1-1.5 hrs.)

-More than half of this loop has so much tree cover that you’ll forget you’re even in the city.
-The rest of the route has great views of the river and the downtown skyline.
+This loop offers the perfect blend of city and nature, with over half of the route shaded by trees.
+Along the way, you'll have the chance to take in stunning views of the river and downtown skyline.
 Some breathtaking photo ops can be had at the trailhead in Ezio Farone Park or on the Dudley B. Menzies footbridge.
-There are some brief inclines during this hike and portions can get a little icy, so make sure you wear good winter boots and bring a sense of adventure!
+The path has some brief inclines and may be icy in places, so wear sturdy winter boots and embrace your sense of adventure!

 FUNICULAR TO WALTERDALE LOOP

 Start your adventure at the Instagram-worthy 100 Street Funicular, which gives easy access by way of two elevators into the river valley trail system (with a fantastic view from top).
 Next, cross the historic steel low-level bridge and dip back under the bridge to start off on the trail next to the river.
 Most of the south side path winds its way through beautiful tree covered trails, encountering two tiny neighbourhoods nestled off of Scona Road.
 The trail ends with a jaunt over the Walterdale Bridge and a walk through Rossdale, meandering past historic sites like the old brick power plant.